-These large plates are mostly used on larger commercial or truck trailers, while personal use (i.e. boat, camper) trailers receive the small TL plates shown elsewhere on this website.
+These large plates are used on larger commercial truck trailers, while personal use (i.e. boats, campers etc) trailers receive the small TL plates shown elsewhere on this website.

 SEMI (yellow painted) 1998-2003